Ilaiwi/effective-javascript/PITCHME.md

 - Property lookups start by searching the object’s own properties; for example, u.name and u.passwordHash return the current values of immediate properties of u.
 - Properties not found directly on u are looked up in u’s prototype.
 Accessing u.checkPassword, for example, retrieves a method stored in User.prototype.

-_Classes in JavaScript are essentially the com- bination of a constructor function (User) and a prototype object used to share methods between instances of the class (User.prototype)._
+_Classes in JavaScript are essentially the combination of a constructor function (User) and a prototype object used to share methods between instances of the class (User.prototype)._

 ---